 Common questions include:

 - Do you often feel tired or fatigued during the day?

 - Has anyone observed you breathing less or not breathing while asleep?

 - Are you or have you ever been treated for high blood pressure?

 - Do you have restless sleep?

 Working together with your dentist, you can ensure that you’re taking necessary steps to dealing with any potential breathing complication you may have.
 By early screening and interventions, you won’t have to worry about untreated, undiagnosed OSA; you’re already taking care of it!

 In summary, sleep is essential to our physical and emotional well-being.
 It’s crucial to a good quality of life, and is a need we face on a daily basis.
 When sleep is interrupted, this deprivation can wreak havoc on body and mind alike, so early intervention is key.
 Luckily, new advances in dentistry and sleep science make it possible to detect sleep disordered breathing sooner rather than later and potentially treat more mild cases before they progress to full blown sleep apnea.

 Be sure to get regularly screened and assessed by your Green Bay Dentist, Dr. David Brusky.
 With sleep and dentistry so intrinsically linked, you owe it to yourself to get checked for sleep-disordered breathing and other problems that may be preventing you from living a full and healthy life.

-Schedule your next appointment with Dr. Brusky right now.
+Schedule your next appointment with Dr. Brusky right now in Green Bay, WI.